Tangled: Accolades

 The film has been nominated for a number of awards.
 Hollywood Foreign Press Association nominated Tangled for two Golden Globe Awards, for Best Animated Feature Film and Best Original Song for "I See the Light", but lost to Toy Story 3 and Burlesque, respectively.
+It also received an Oscar nomination for the Best Original Song, "I See the Light".
 The film also received two nominations for the Broadcast Film Critics Association in the same categories, though lost to Toy Story 3 and 127 Hours, as well as nominations for two Annie Awards, for Best Animated Feature Film and for Writing in a Feature Production.

 Tangled was also nominated for two Phoenix Film Critics Society Awards, Best Animated Film and Best Original Song for "I've Got a Dream," which it lost to Toy Story 3 and Burlesque.
 "I See the Light" was nominated for Best Original Song at the 83rd Academy Awards, but lost to "We Belong Together" from Toy Story 3.
 It has also been nominated for 37th Saturn Award for Best Animated Film.

 Tangled won best 3D scene of the year at the second annual International 3D Society Creative Arts Awards.

 Tangled was also nominated for favorite film in the British Academy Children Awards for Favorite Film, competing against films like Harry Potter and the Deathly Hallows – Parts 1 & 2, Transformers: Dark of the Moon, Cars 2, and Kung Fu Panda 2.

+Other media

 Video games

 A video game based on the film was released on November 23, 2010, for Nintendo DS, Wii, and PC platforms by Disney Interactive Studios.

-A world based on the film, Kingdom of Corona, appears in Kingdom Hearts III, released on January 29, 2019 (US) for PlayStation 4 and Xbox One.
-The game takes place during the events of the movie.
+A world based on the film, Kingdom of Corona, appears in Kingdom Hearts III, released on January 29, 2019, for PlayStation 4 and Xbox One.
+The story arc takes place during an alternate account of the events of the movie.

-In the video game Disney Magic Kingdoms, Rapunzel, Flynn, Maximus, Mother Gothel and Pascal are playable characters, while Rapunzel's Tower and Snuggly Duckling appear as attractions.
+In the video game Disney Magic Kingdoms, Rapunzel, Flynn, Maximus, Mother Gothel, and Pascal are playable characters, while Rapunzel's Tower and Snuggly Duckling appear as attractions.
 The storyline of the characters in the game follows almost the same plot as in the film.

 Rapunzel, Flynn Rider, Maximus, and Mother Gothel are all playable heroes in Disney Heroes: Battle Mode.
 The Stabbington brothers also appear in Mother Gothel's white skill.